The Real Cost of Owning a Car in Thailand in 2026

 Fueling up in Thailand

 I use Fuelio to track my gas costs.
-Based on my driving distance of 52,038 kilometers, my average consumption rate is 14 kilometers per liter.
-This breaks down to ฿2.5 per kilometer.
-I drive around 1,350 kilometers per month.
+After driving of more than 100,000 kilometers with this car.
+My average consumption rate is 14 kilometers per liter.
+This breaks down to around ฿2 per kilometer.

 Parking in Bangkok